 - Temporary partial disability (TPD) benefits while you’re recovering from the injury but working on light duty for less compensation

 - Permanent partial disability (PPD) benefits if you’ve sustained a permanent disability or disfigurement but can still work

 - Permanent total disability (PTD) benefits if your injury has rendered you permanently unable to work

 - Vocational rehabilitation/maintenance benefits so you can participate in an approved vocational rehabilitation program

 - Death benefits for surviving family members

-Call us at 630-232-7450 or use our convenient email contact form to arrange a free case evaluation.
-Our office hours in Chicago and Geneva are from 8:30 a.m. to 5 p.m. weekdays.
+Use our convenient online contact form or call our office in Geneva at 630-912-5702 to arrange a case evaluation.
 Evening and weekend appointments may be available by special arrangement.
 If you cannot travel to our offices, we are often able to meet with you in your home, hospital room, office or another convenient location.